 Fax: (919) 684-8982

-The Department of Immunology serves as the focal point for research and education in immunology at Duke.
+The Department of Integrative Immunobiology serves as the focal point for research and education in immunology at Duke.
 The department consists of 15 primary faculty members and 36 secondary faculty members drawn from a range of basic science and clinical departments.
 The department provides a robust training environment for 30 PhD students and 10 postdoctoral trainees.
 Collaboration between basic and clinical immunologists provides fundamental insights into immune system development and function and into pathologies such as immunodeficiency, autoimmunity, infectious disease and cancer.

 Chair: Joseph Heitman, MD, PhD

-Assistant: Melissa Palmer
+Administrative Coordinator: Melissa Palmer

 Office: 322 CARL Building